-20.1 Application of this Part
+Application of this Part

-20.1.1 This Part only applies to committees of the council whose members are all councillors.
+20.1 This Part only applies to committees of the council whose members are all councillors.

-20.2 Council committees whose members are all councillors
+Council committees whose members are all councillors

-- 20.2.1 The council may, by resolution, establish such committees as it considers necessary. - 20.2.2 A committee of the council is to consist of the mayor and such other councillors as are elected by the councillors or appointed by the council. - 20.2.3 The quorum for a meeting of a committee of the council is to be:

-- (a) such number of members as the council decides, or - (b) if the council has not decided a number a majority of the members of the committee.
+- 20.2 The council may, by resolution, establish such committees as it considers necessary. - A committee of the council is to consist of the mayor and such other councillors as are elected by the councillors or appointed by the council. - 20.4 The quorum for a meeting of a committee of the council is to be: - (a) such number of members as the council decides, or - (b) if the council has not decided a number a majority of the members of the committee.

-20.3 Functions of committees
+Functions of committees

-20.3.1 The council must specify the functions of each of its committees when the committee is established, but may from time to time amend those functions.
+20.5 The council must specify the functions of each of its committees when the Code of Meeting Practice 38 committee is established but may from time to time amend those functions.

-20.4 Notice of committee meetings
+Notice of committee meetings

-- 20.4.1 The general manager must send to each councillor, regardless of whether they are a committee member, at least three (3) days before each meeting of the committee, a notice specifying: - (a) the time, date and place of the meeting, and - (b) the business proposed to be considered at the meeting. - 20.4.2 Notice of less than three (3) days may be given of a committee meeting called in an emergency.
+- 20.6 The general manager must send to each councillor, regardless of whether they are a committee member, at least three (3) days before each meeting of the committee, a notice specifying: - (a) the time, date and place of the meeting, and - (b) the business proposed to be considered at the meeting. - 20.7 Notice of less than three (3) days may be given of a committee meeting called in an emergency.

-20.5 Attendance at committee meetings
+Attendance at committee meetings

-- 20.5.1 A committee member (other than the mayor) ceases to be a member of a committee if the committee member: - (a) has been absent from three (3) consecutive meetings of the committee without having given reasons acceptable to the committee for the member's absences, or - (b) has been absent from at least half of the meetings of the committee held during the immediately preceding year without having given to the committee acceptable reasons for the member's absences. - 20.5.2 Clause 20.5.1 does not apply if all of the members of the council are members of the committee.
+- 20.8 A committee member (other than the mayor) ceases to be a member of a committee if the committee member: - (a) has been absent from three (3) consecutive meetings of the committee without having given reasons acceptable to the committee for the member's absences, or - (b) has been absent from at least half of the meetings of the committee held during the immediately preceding year without having given to the committee acceptable reasons for the member's absences. - 20.9 Clause 20.8 does not apply if all of the members of the council are members of the committee.

-20.6 Non-members entitled to attend committee meetings
+Non-members entitled to attend committee meetings

-- 20.6.1 A councillor who is not a member of a committee of the council is entitled to attend, and to speak at a meeting of the committee.
+- 20.10 A councillor who is not a member of a committee of the council is entitled to attend, and to speak at a meeting of the committee.
 However, the councillor is not entitled: - (a) to give notice of business for inclusion in the agenda for the meeting, or - (b) to move or second a motion at the meeting, or - (c) to vote at the meeting.

-20.7 Chairperson and deputy chairperson of council committees
+Chairperson and deputy chairperson of council committees